 The yeast and Lactobacillus convert sugar into lactic acid and ethyl alcohol, Hallen-Adams explains.
 Then, acetic acid bacteria like Acetobacter and Gluconacetobacter convert the alcohol into vinegar.
 It's true that so-called lactic acid bacteria are the good guys—credited with improving the symptoms of irritable bowel syndrome and other gastrointestinal conditions, reducing the side effects of antibiotics, and treating yeast infections, among other perks.
 They're an essential part of what's called the microbiome, the balance of bacteria that lives within our bodies.

-Li believes in the importance of bacterial diversity—she's studied the microbiome and calls beneficial bacteria "our good neighbours."
+Li believes in the importance of bacterial diversity—she's studied the microbiome and calls beneficial bacteria "our good neighbors."
 "They're part of us—the microbes," she says.
 "We need to be very mindful and take care of them."

 But, she points out, there are at least 500 different species of bacteria inhabiting our guts, for a total of 300 trillion microorganisms.
 Even concentrated probiotic capsules contain only about five species and 50 billion bugs, and kombucha serves up even smaller quantities.
 That's far from enough to make any real difference in health, Li says.